Why were these ancient imitations minted in such quantities?

 While the most sought after coins can reach astronomical prices, there is no shortage of Roman coins to be found for a modest price.
 Despite its ugly, rough, irregular flan, abstract variation on a Tetricus I Antoninianus, blundered legends, brown and rusted patina, line drawing rendition of "PAX" with a right arm that looks more like a cornucopia than a scepter, I like the rugged look of this coin from the northwest territories that were separated from the Roman Empire between 260-274 AD as the Gallic Empire.

 Aurelian reunited the empire in AD 274 in a bloody defeat of Tetricus' army in the Battle at Châlons (today Châlons-en-Champagne, France).
-Tetricus surrendered and survived, perhaps by betraying his army, and later was appointed by Aurelian governor in Lucania (southern Italy).
+Tetricus surrendered and survived, perhaps by betraying his army, and later was appointed by Aurelian to the role of governor in Lucania (southern Italy).

 Obv: IMP TETRICVS, crude radiate bust right.

-Rev: P X AC, Pax standing left, holding branch and sceptre (or cornucopia?)
+Rev: P X AC, Pax standing left, holding branch and scepter (or cornucopia?)